 Generally, manufacturers design their shoes around wide, medium and narrow foot types.
 So while a manufacturer might design 4 or 5 different bouldering shoes, only a few of these are likely to fit the shape of your foot.

-You might have also noticed some of the lads at your local gym wearing the women’s versions of their favourite shoe.
-Do they just like the pink colour of the ladies Solutions?
+You might have also noticed some of the guys at your local gym wearing the women’s versions of their favorite shoe.
+Do they just like the pink colour of the ladies La Sportiva Solutions?
 Maybe, but usually, men that choose to wear women’s shoes do so because they are designed to fit lower volume feet.

 In this article, we will discuss – what we think – are some of the best climbing shoes for narrow feet on the market right now.
 We will look at shoes that are designed to tackle a variety of climbing styles, so whatever you are climbing, you will find the perfect shoe for you.

 La Sportiva Miura

 The design of this shoe has remained remarkably unchanged over the last 20 years.
 Built on an aggressive last, the Miura has a stiff sole covered with Vibram XS Edge rubber (or XS grip on the women’s version).
 Power is driven to the toes by a slingshot rand and Powerhinge, which helps keep the shoe secure and laser-precise.

-While they do come in a lace and a velcro version, but we suggest you stick to the laces if your feet are narrow.
+While they do come in a lace and a velcro version, but we suggest you stick to the laces if your feet are really narrow.
 Not only is the last of the lace shoes narrower but the lace closure is brilliant at getting a secure fit.